- This event has passed.

 Global Conversations ST. PAUL: Geopolitics of Energy

-Join us for a conversation with former Ambassador to Turkey Ross Wilson as he discusses the effect of U.S. petroleum security on foreign policy.
+Join us for a thought-provoking conversation with former Ambassador to Turkey Ross Wilson as he discusses these factors and their effect on foreign policy.

 About the Speaker